 Our floorcovering businesses own a variety of trademarks under which our products are marketed.
 Among such trademarks, the names "Fabrica", "Masland", "Dixie Home", "Atlas", "Masland Contract" and "Masland Hospitality" are of greatest importance to our business.
-We have applied for a trademark on "Atlas | Masland Contract", our new commercial sales force brand.
 We believe that we have taken adequate steps to protect our interest in all significant trademarks.